shyam671/Federated-Learning/README.md

 ### Acknowledgement

-We thank @QinbinLi and @FedML for their open source code that helped in our project and @debcaldarola for clarifying our doubts.
+We thank @QinbinLi and @FedML for their open source code that helped in our project and @debcaldarola being a wonderful mentor throughout the project.